Death of Jeffrey Epstein: Apprehension and indictment

 On July 6, 2019, Jeffrey Epstein was arrested in New York City on multiple charges, including sex trafficking, and held at the Metropolitan Correctional Center in Lower Manhattan.
 He pleaded not guilty.
 He faced similar charges in Florida in 2008, but escaped federal charges in a plea deal.
 Under its provisions, he pleaded guilty to two state felony charges, paid restitution to three dozen victims identified by the FBI, and registered as a sex offender in both Florida and New York.

 On July 18, 2019, Epstein was denied bail after offering $600,000 to be able to wear an ankle tracker at his New York City townhouse.
-He was viewed as a potential flight risk because of the 20 international flights he took in the previous 18 months.
+He was viewed as a potential flight risk because of the 20 international flights he had taken in the previous 18 months.
 Epstein appealed the bail denial decision to the United States Court of Appeals for the Second Circuit; at the time of his death, the appeal was still pending.

 Initial incident and final weeks

 At 1:27 a.m. on July 23, 2019, Epstein was found semiconscious in his cell with injuries to his neck.
 Prison officials questioned his cellmate, multiple murder and drug conspiracy suspect Nicholas Tartaglione.
 He denied harming Epstein.
 An internal prison investigation cleared Tartaglione of any connection to the event.
-An unnamed source claimed Epstein staged the incident in order to be transferred.
+One unnamed source claimed Epstein told his lawyers Tartaglione had inflicted the injuries on him.
+Another unnamed source claimed Epstein staged the incident in order to be transferred.
 Spencer Kuvin, a lawyer who represented three of Epstein's alleged victims, said in July 2019, after Epstein's first apparent suicide attempt, that he believed it was an attack on his life, and that there was a high probability that he would be murdered in prison.

 As a result of the incident, Epstein was placed on suicide watch.
 He was held in an observation cell, surrounded by windows, where lights were left on and any devices that he could use to kill himself were not permitted.
 After six days, psychological staff removed Epstein from suicide watch following a psychiatric examination.
-He then returned to the special housing unit (SHU), where he was to have a cellmate and be checked on every 30 minutes.
+He then returned to the Security Housing Unit (SHU), where he was to have a cellmate and be checked on every 30 minutes.

 A note written by Epstein was found in his cell after his death.
 In it, he complained about large bugs crawling on his body, guard Tova Noel giving him burnt food, and a guard intentionally locking him in a shower cell without clothes for an hour.
 On August 8, Epstein signed his last will and testament, witnessed by two attorneys who knew him.
 The will named two longtime employees as executors, and immediately gifted all his assets, and any assets remaining in his estate, to a trust.